 Internal Equity Efforts

-- December: FEMA releases its 2022-2026 Strategic Plan, in which the first of three goals is to “Instill Equity as a Foundation of Emergency Management.”
+- Dec.
+2021: FEMA releases its 2022-2026 Strategic Plan, in which the first of three goals is to “Instill Equity as a Foundation of Emergency Management.”
 This goal includes diversifying FEMA’s workforce, recruiting in underrepresented communities, and investing in professional development in partnership with Historically Black Colleges and Universities (HBCUs) and the American Indian Higher Education Consortium of Tribal Colleges and Universities.
 FEMA will also seek to address barriers to accessing FEMA assistance, and “counteract systemic disaster inequities” by “intentionally directing resources to communities most in need.”

-- October 28: FEMA announces the creation of a Climate Adaptation Enterprise Steering Group and a stakeholder engagement process to support the 2022-2026 Strategic Plan.
+- Oct.
+28, 2021: FEMA announces the creation of a Climate Adaptation Enterprise Steering Group and a stakeholder engagement process to support the 2022-2026 Strategic Plan.
 The goals of these initiatives are to analyze how climate change increases natural hazards especially for underserved communities.

-- October 15: FEMA responds to the National Advisory Council’s November 2020 recommendations to incorporate equity into FEMA’s programming.
+- Oct.
+15, 2021: FEMA responds to the National Advisory Council’s November 2020 recommendations to incorporate equity into FEMA’s programming.
 In the memo, FEMA states that, among other efforts, the Council will release an equity standard in its 2021 report; is assessing barriers to achieving equitable outcomes in its various programs; and will create a program to “thread the concept of cultural humility” into the workforce, with a separate training program to address tribal nations’ government structures, heritage, and culture.
 However, many experts criticized FEMA’s response for not offering more concrete policies or solutions.

-- September 29: The Office of Inspector General releases a report instructing FEMA to improve its responses to sexual assault and misconduct.
+- Sep.
+29, 2021: The Office of Inspector General releases a report instructing FEMA to improve its responses to sexual assault and misconduct.
 The report found that FEMA did not adequately address these issues in the workplace and that one third of employees surveyed had experienced sexual assault or misconduct but did not report it, believing that it would not be investigated.

-- August 17: FEMA announces the full launch of its National Risk Index, an online mapping tool to identify communities most at risk to natural hazards.
+- Aug.
+17, 2021: FEMA announces the full launch of its National Risk Index, an online mapping tool to identify communities most at risk to natural hazards.
 The Index includes data resulting from natural hazards as well as social vulnerability and community resilience indicators.

-- August 4-5: FEMA will host a Command and General Staff “Equity Stand Down” to train staff on civil rights law and how to enhance and incorporate equity into tactical decision-making.
+- Aug.
+4-5, 2021: FEMA will host a Command and General Staff “Equity Stand Down” to train staff on civil rights law and how to enhance and incorporate equity into tactical decision-making.

-- July 21: FEMA announces the formation of an Equity Enterprise Steering Group and a “robust stakeholder engagement process” to develop the agency’s 2022-2026 Strategic Plan.
+- July 21, 2021: FEMA announces the formation of an Equity Enterprise Steering Group and a “robust stakeholder engagement process” to develop the agency’s 2022-2026 Strategic Plan.
 The Steering Group will assess FEMA programs, and will be co-chaired by the Office of Equal Rights and the Office of Response and Recovery.

-- June 9: Secretary Mayorkas signs a revised environmental justice strategy for the Department of Homeland Security (DHS).
+- June 9, 2021: Secretary Mayorkas signs a revised environmental justice strategy for the Department of Homeland Security (DHS).
 The strategy outlines five goals: (1) expand Department-wide awareness of EJ considerations; (2) better integrate EJ principles ito mitigation, adaptation, and resilience programs; (3) strengthen community outreach; (4) expand collaboration with interagency partners; and (5) integrate EJ principles into DHS’s climate change initiatives.